Chart Color Schemes

 Evatt is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Evatt's dwellings, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Evatt's dwelling structure, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Evatt stood at 33.4%, with mortgaged dwellings at 44.4% and rented ones at 22.2%.
-The median monthly mortgage repayment was $2,000, below the Australian Capital Territory average of $2,080.
-The median weekly rent in Evatt was $466, higher than the national average of $375 but lower than the Australian Capital Territory's figure of $450.
-Nationally, Evatt's mortgage repayments were higher than the Australian average of $1,863.
+The median monthly mortgage repayment was $2,000, lower than the Australian Capital Territory average of $2,080.
+Median weekly rent in Evatt was $466, compared to the Australian Capital Territory figure of $450.
+Nationally, Evatt's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing